airamez/Angular-Intro/README.md

 ## Getting user input by binding a HTML component to a component property
 - Use the two way databind decorator `[(property)]`
 - Change the `app.module.ts` file to add the Forms module
+  - Add the import clause
+  - Add FormsModule to the imposts array
 ### app.module.ts
 ```
 import { BrowserModule } from '@angular/platform-browser';